nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `unalias a/ALIAS_NAME`

 Examples:
-* `unalias a/findBob` Deletes `findBob` alias, provided that the alias was previously added.
+* `unalias a/findBob` Deletes the `findBob` alias, provided that the alias was previously added.

 ### List all aliases : `aliases`